ariary/AravisFS/README.md

 <div align="center">
 	🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

-	Any idea, criticism, contribution is welcome.
+	Any idea, criticism, contribution is welcome
 	No pretension just to learn and keep my mind busy 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
 </div>